 Babies are so complicated!
 Sometimes it’s hard to tell if they’re going through a growth spurt, developmental milestone, need their wake times adjusted, or are dealing with a sleep regression.

 The four-month sleep regression is one of the easier sleep regressions to pinpoint though.
-(Although it’s not the easiest one to deal with!).
+(Although it’s not the easiest one to deal with!) and can affect both naps and night time sleep,

 Here are some signs your baby may be hitting the dreaded four-month sleep regression: